Functional Electrical Stimulation

 The Dens2x Stimulator is specifically designed to support those with paralysis suffering from muscle denervation and feeling the effects of not being non responsive to FES.

 Large Carbon rubber electrodes using a wet sponge contact using an elasticated wrap are the standard choice for stimulation using a wide pulse width.
 This ensures current is evenly distributed and is very important to prevent hot spots by there being good conductivity to the skin.

 For safety reasons it is recommended to ensure the electrodes are moistened and bound tight by the elastic straps.

 In-adequetely prepared electrodes could result in skin burn or discomfort, especially when using high powered stimulation.
 Always follow the programs allocated by your physician and double check the display is on the correct stimulation program for you.
 This is not a toy and it does use electricity which if used improperly, can have serious consequences.
 For example caution should especially be taken with unused leads because high powered current could give you a shock and skin burns.
 Same goes for improperly connected leads, so always do your safety checks before beginning a session.

 There is also a setup for smaller muscle groups in the arms for example that uses triangular shaped pulses.
 Using this technique is great for ensuring neighbouring muscles that are not denervated are not activated.
 This setup uses a 100ms – 250ms pulse width depending on the severity of the denervation.

-CEO Paul Moore had been on a Press tour with Johnny and a lot of effort went into logistically preparing for the event.
+CEO Paul Moore had been on a Press tour with Imperial College and a lot of effort went into logistically preparing for the event.